 - Ball Wide-Mouth Plastic Storage Caps – I’m not a true canner, so these plastic mason jar lids are my go-to.
 So much easier to get on and off than the metal rings and *bonus* it’s only one piece.
 Yay!

-- 15 medium/large Red Delicious apples peeled, cored and sliced into wedges
+- 15 medium/large apples (we used red delicious) peeled, cored and sliced into wedges

 - 2 cups sugar optional!